 Music Instruments are tools that create sound.
 They are played by people and can be used for a variety of purposes, including entertainment, education, and communication.
-Scottish Musical instruments come in all shapes and sizes, from the small and portable to the large and cumbersome.
+Scottish Instruments come in all shapes and sizes, from the small and portable to the large and cumbersome.
 Some are made from traditional materials such as wood or metal, while others are made from more modern materials such as plastic or electronic components.

-Musical instrument is an instrument created or adapted to make musical sounds.
-In principle, any object that produces sound can be a musical instrument—it is through purpose that the object becomes a musical instrument.
 The history of musical instruments dates to the beginnings of human culture.
 Early musical instruments may have been used for ritual, such as a trumpet to signal success on the hunt, or a drum in a religious ceremony.
 Cultures eventually developed composition and performance of melodies for entertainment.
 Musical instruments evolved in step with changing applications.

 Some musical instruments are designed for specific purposes, such as signaling (trumpet, bugle) or communication (drum).
 Others are designed for more general purposes, such as entertaining (piano, guitar) or producing music (flute, violin).
 In some cases, an instrument may serve multiple purposes (e.g., a trumpet can be used for signaling or entertaining).

 Musical instruments are often categorized by the type of sound they produce:

 Musical instruments are also classified by their musical function or purpose:

 - Melodic instruments (e.g., piano, violin) provide the main melody or lead line in a piece of music.